The global pandemic of COVID19 has in some ways sent a global population into shock. A form of trauma response.

 By way of leaning towards post-traumatic growth, here are some insightful questions you might want to give space to explore:

-- what are you learning about yourself (as a strength or development area) in this enforced period of lockdown?
+- what are you learning about yourself (as a strength or development area) through the COVID19 experience?

 - what muscle (physical, mental or emotional) do you need to exercise to cultivate more resilience for this context and set of circumstances?